rapid7/metasploit-framework/documentation/modules/payload/android/meterpreter/injection.md

 will allow you to impersonate an existing application, which may make it easier to convince your victim to install the APK.

-## Vulnerable An Existing Application
+## Inject Payload Into An Existing APK File

 It should be possible to inject Meterpreter into any APK, however some applications have complex resource structures which may not work with `apktool`.